aeternity/hyperchains-whitepaper/glossary.md

 ### Pinning Reward
 Tokens minted and/or transferred to staking contract to reward successful pinning operation.

 ### Halting
-A situation when no more blocks are produced (due to all stakers being inactive).
+A situation when no more blocks are produced (due to all producers being inactive).
 This creates a problem for the HC creator to recover the HC and resume the block production.
-Some possible solutions are proposed.

 ### Termination
 Willful end of a hyperchain